Four-Year Program (MD)

-The mean undergraduate GPA was 3.72 and the mean MCAT quantitative sub-test total was 33 compared with a national average of 28 for all test takers and 31 for matriculants.
-The group was 54% women, 19% underrepresented minorities, 61% spoke at least one language other than English, and they represented 38 states and 21 countries of origin.
+Students in the entering Class of 2021 had the following characteristics: The mean undergraduate GPA was 3.65 and the mean overall MCAT score was in the 95th percentile of the national examinee pool.
+The group was 60% women, 16% underrepresented minorities, 84% spoke at least one language other than English, and they represented 30 states and 16 countries of origin.

-Students in Post-Baccalaureate or Graduate Programs
+Students in Postbaccalaureate or Graduate Programs

-Many students apply to medical school after post-graduate study or the completion of premedical requirements in a post-baccalaureate program.
+Many students apply to medical school after postgraduate study or the completion of premedical requirements in a postbaccalaureate program.
 Students who are enrolled in graduate programs may apply in the terminal year of the graduate program for which they were originally accepted into graduate school.
 Applicants must complete all degree requirements of any program in which they were enrolled at the time of application.
-Students in post-baccalaureate programs are urged to request a letter of recommendation from the Premedical Advisory Committee of the undergraduate college, or, if more appropriate, from the college or university where they are pursuing post-baccalaureate studies.
+Students in postbaccalaureate programs are urged to request a letter of recommendation from the Premedical Advisory Committee of the undergraduate college, or, if more appropriate, from the college or university where they are pursuing postbaccalaureate studies.
 A final transcript or other evidence of completion of degree requirements will be required prior to matriculation.